Freedom of Information Act 2000

 Information already requested

-Please see downloadable documents below for a list of requests received for each calendar year since the Act came into force.
+Please see downloadable documents below for a list of requests received each year since 2007.
 If you would like a copy of a response please email [email protected] giving the reference number.

 You can also have a look at our Open Data site, where we are putting our most commonly requested datasets.